This section of the route follows a mixture of minor public roads, natural and built paths (the West Highland Way) and farm / forestry tracks.

 Public toilets are located at Balloch Pier, Balloch bus station, the railway station, in the Co-operative and in Balloch Country Park.

 Key things to note about this route section.

-Due to forestry operations the walkers route through the Kilpatrick Hills will be temporarily diverted from 30 January 2017.
+Forestry operations - walkers route through the Kilpatrick Hills will be temporarily diverted from 27 September 2017 until 31 January 2018.
 John Muir Way users walking between Balloch and Strathblane should divert along the cyclists braid.
 The route up to and round Burncrooks reservoir is not affected.
-A map of the diversion is available here.
-It is anticipated that the diversion will be in place until 10 April 2017.
+Please visit the John Muir Way website for the most up to date information on the diversion.

 Points of interest